 Environmental Management and Monitoring Plan

-1. The purpose of an Environmental Management and Monitoring Plan is to set out how a Contractor shall meet its management and monitoring obligations under regulation 49.

-2. The Environmental Management and Monitoring Plan shall include all elements and matters prescribed in Annex VII to these Regulations and shall:

-(a) incorporate project specific environmental objectives and environmental performance Standards, [including environmental threshold values] which are designed to achieve the environmental policy and objectives of the Authority [including those] set out in regulation 44 ter] and [are compatible with] applicable Standards and consistent with [taking into account] the applicablerelevant Regional Environmental Management Plan;

-(b) incorporate appropriate measurement criteria, in accordance with the applicable Standard and reflect its methodology to determine whether the environmental objectives [and Environmental Performance Standards] are being met and that the operation is compliant with the Exploitation Contract and its schedules and the relevant rules, regulations and procedures of the Authority;

-(c) incorporate measures and procedures on:

-(i) how the Environmental Impacts and Environmental Effects of Exploitation will be monitored;

-(ii) how the Mitigation and Management measures, including pollution control and Mining Discharge in regulations 53 bis and 53 ter will be implemented and how the effectiveness of such measures will be monitored [and evaluated];

-(iii) how spatial and temporal measures, including Preservation Reference Zones and Impact Reference Zones, will be utilised and implemented;

-(iv) how, if the monitoring results in new knowledge, the Contractor will take such knowledge into account;

-(v) a description of the Environmental Management System; and

-(vi) how continual improvement will be achieved, including by testing assumptions and predictions made in the Environmental Impact Statement, improving environmental knowledge, and reducing uncertainties remaining from the Environmental Impact Assessment.

-(d) contain a monitoring programme for at least the first seven years of Commercial Production to be conducted in compliance with the applicable Standards and taking into account the Guidelines.
+1. The An Applicant shall prepare, and a Contractor shall maintain develop an Environmental Management and Monitoring Plan for the exploitation activities.
+The Environmental Management and Monitoring Plan shall cover such all Exploitation activities[, including Closure].
+[If cessation of Commercial Production occurs in some parts of the Mining Area while Commercial Production continues in other parts of the Mining Area, Closure shall be described separately for each part of the Mining Area,]

-[2.
-Alt.
-The Environmental Management and Monitoring Plan shall be in accordance with the Authority’s environmental policy and objectives [including those set out in regulation 44 ter] and[are compatible with] applicable Standards and [taking into account] the relevant Regional Environmental Management Plan, the relevant Guidelines, and be based on the Environmental Impact Statement, and shall include all elements and matters prescribed by the Authority in Annex VII to these Regulations, and shall:
+1bis.
+The purpose of an Environmental Management and Monitoring Plan is to set out how a Contractor shall meet its management and monitoring obligations under regulation 49.
+2. The Environmental Management and Monitoring Plan shall be in accordance with the Authority’s environmental policy and objectives [including those set out in regulation 44 ter] and in accordance with applicable Standards and consistent with the applicable Regional Environmental Management Plan, the relevant Guidelines, and be based on the Environmental Impact Statement, and shall include all elements and matters prescribed by the Authority in Annex VII to these Regulations, and shall] [The Environmental Management and Monitoring Plan shall include all elements and matters prescribed in Annex VII to these Regulations and shall]:

-(a) set project specific environmental objectives and environmental performance Standards;
+(a) set project specific environmental objectives and environmental performance Standards [which are [designed to achieve] [aligned with] the environmental policy and objectives of the Authority];

 (b) set measurement criteria and methodology;

-(b) bis [detail] how spatial and temporal measures, including Preservation Reference Zones and Impact References Zones, will be utilised and implemented;
+(b) bis detail how spatial and temporal measures, including Preservation Reference Zones and Impact References Zones, will be utilised and implemented;

+[(b) ter] specify a date for the planned cessation of Commercial Production;]

 (c) commit to specific measures and procedures on;